 Catholic See of Utrecht, granted autonomy by the Holy See in 1145.

-The Apostolic lineage passed to the Imperial Patriarchate in unbroken
+Apostolic lineage passed to the Anglican Patriarchate in unbroken

 succession from Christ and the Apostles includes not only the founder